bcallaway11/did/cran-comments.md

 There was 1 NOTE:

 * checking CRAN incoming feasibility ...
 NOTE
-  Maintainer: 'Brantly Callaway <bmcallaw@olemiss.edu>'
+  Maintainer: 'Brantly Callaway <brantly.callaway@uga.edu>'

   New maintainer:
-    Brantly Callaway <bmcallaw@olemiss.edu>
+    Brantly Callaway <brantly.callaway@uga.edu>
   Old maintainer(s):
-    Brantly Callaway <brantly.callaway@temple.edu>
+    Brantly Callaway <bmcallaw@olemiss.edu.edu>

-  I have moved from Temple University to the University of Mississippi, and this updates to my new email address.
+  I have moved from the University of Mississippi to the University of Georgia, and this updates to my new email address.

 ## Downstream dependencies